Skip Navigation

 PubMed ID: 29310733 Exiting the NIEHS site

-MeSH Terms: Adult; Anal Canal/drug effects; Anal Canal/pathology*; Androgens/adverse effects; Cohort Studies; Female; Genitalia, Female/drug effects; Genitalia, Female/pathology*; Humans; Infant, Newborn; Male; Nuclear Family*; Polycystic Ovary Syndrome/physiopathology*; Pregnancy; Prenatal Exposure Delayed Effects/chemically induced*; Testosterone/adverse effects*
+MeSH Terms: Adult; Anal Canal/drug effects; Anal Canal/pathology*; Androgens/adverse effects; Cohort Studies; Female; Genitalia, Female/drug effects; Genitalia, Female/pathology*; Humans; Infant, Newborn; Nuclear Family*; Polycystic Ovary Syndrome/physiopathology*; Pregnancy; Prenatal Exposure Delayed Effects/chemically induced*; Testosterone/adverse effects*

 Back